JAlcocerT/JAlcocerT/content/blog/tinker-racing.md

 ## Conclusions

-Improve your lap times with RaceChrono
+Improve your lap times with RaceChrono.

 The Go Pro GPS' Telemetry is great.

-And now you can plot it with garmin virb or with any ot the seen custom ways.
+And now you can plot those onboard HUDs with garmin virb or with any ot the seen custom ways.

 To share your videos without loosing metadata, use localsend, [snapdrop](https://github.com/SnapDrop/snapdrop) or **[pairdrop](https://github.com/schlagmichdoch/pairdrop)**